FAQ · Engineering Q&A

 parallel inductive extraction

-Three questions on the transformer topology with parallel inductive extraction branches, the BMS bidirectional supervisory regulator, and the startup sequence.
+Three questions on the transformer topology with parallel inductive extraction branches, the BBMS bidirectional supervisory regulator, and the startup sequence.

 Transformer 5 has three windings, each forming an independent resonant circuit with a dedicated function.
 The secondary winding and the tertiary winding are parallel inductive extraction branches from the same shared electromagnetic field generated by Contour A on the common magnetic core.
 Neither branch is downstream of the other; both are inductively coupled in parallel to the same primary field structure.